sufficientshou/sufficientshou/README.md

 ## Hey there 👋

-I'm an Information Technology student and an aspiring full-stack web developer.
+I'm an Informatics student and an aspiring full-stack web developer.

 Currently, I focus on building web applications using **Laravel** and **MySQL**, while continuously improving my problem-solving skills through **competitive programming** and algorithm practice.
 I enjoy learning new technologies and creating simple, useful, and efficient solutions.